durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_14_explore_insider_risk_mgt.md

 1. Keep this browser tab open, as you will use it in the next task.

-## Task 3: Apply to all insider risk management policies.
+## Task 3: Apply to all insider risk management policies
 In this task you will walk through the settings associated with the Insider Risk Management solution.
 Insider risk management settings apply to all insider risk management policies, regardless of the template you choose when creating a policy.

 1. You should be on the Microsoft 365 compliance center home page.
 If not, Open the browser tab **Home - Microsoft 365 compliance**.